 \subsection{Acoustic Dataset Parametrization}

 To facilitate development and evaluation under controlled acoustic conditions, we generate a synthetic dataset of noisy and reverberant recordings containing two moving speakers.
-In particular, we use utterances from the \mbox{LibriSpeech} corpus \cite{panayotov15librispeech} and pair them according to \mbox{Libri2Mix} \cite{cosentino20librimix}.
+For this, we use utterances from the \mbox{LibriSpeech} corpus \cite{panayotov15librispeech} and pair them according to \mbox{Libri2Mix} \cite{cosentino20librimix}.
 For spatialization, we simulate \acp{rir} for shoe-box shaped rooms via gpuRIR~\cite{diaz18gpu_rir}, a GPU accelerated implementation of the image method \cite{allen79image_method}.
-We parameterize each acoustic scenario according to the randomized setup of Tesch et al. \cite{tesch24ssf_journal}, using reverberation times between 0.2\,s and 0.5\,s and a circular three-microphone array with 10\,cm diameter.
-To encourage movement around the array, we place it within the central 20\,\% of the room while increasing the range of room widths and lengths to values between 4$-$8\,m.
+We parameterize each acoustic scenario according to the randomized setup of Tesch and Gerkmann \cite{tesch24ssf_journal}, using reverberation times between 0.2\,s and 0.5\,s and a circular three-microphone array with 10\,cm diameter.
+In contrast to \cite{tesch24ssf_journal}, we enlarge the room dimensions to 4–8\,m and place the array within the central 20\,\% of the room to induce more movement around the array.
 Speakers are initially separated by at least 15° in azimuth and move along trajectories in the horizontal plane at a constant height during each recording.
 The temporal discretization of the trajectories is aligned with the \ac{stft} parametrization, for which we use a $\sqrt{\text{Hann}}$ window of length 32\,ms and 16\,ms hop-size at 16\,kHz.
 While our focus is speaker extraction, we add spatially diffuse, spectrally white, stationary Gaussian noise~\cite{habets07isotropic_noise_generation} at 20–30\,dB \ac{snr} to improve robustness to mild additive interference.